iiab/iiab/roles/maps/README.md

    maps_search_full: True
    ```

-## Downloaded Regions (experimental, available once [#4223](https://github.com/iiab/iiab/pull/4223) is merged!)
+## Full Quality Regions (experimental, available once [#4223](https://github.com/iiab/iiab/pull/4223) is merged!)

-Downloaded Regions is a feature that allows you to have small regions at "full" quality vector, satellite and terrain, while still having a full world map at "low" quality.
+Full Quality Regions is a feature that allows you to have small regions at "full" quality vector, satellite and terrain, while still having a full world map at "low" quality.

 In order to turn it on, add the following setting: